Melina Mercouri

 Maria Amalia "Melina" Mercouri (Μαρία Αμαλία "Μελίνα" Μερκούρη, 18 October 1920 – 6 March 1994) was a Greek actress, singer, activist, and politician.
-She came from a political family that was prominent over multiple generations.
-She received an Academy Award nomination and won a Cannes Film Festival Best Actress Award for her performance in the film Never on Sunday (1960).
-Mercouri was also nominated for one Tony Award, three Golden Globes and two BAFTA Awards in her acting career.
+She came from a prominent political family for multiple generations.
+She received an Academy Award nomination and won a French Cannes Film Festival Best Actress Award for her performance in the film Never on Sunday (1960) and an Italian David di Donatello for Topkapi.
+Mercouri was also nominated for one Tony Award, three Golden Globes, and two BAFTA Awards in her acting career.
 In 1987 she was awarded a special prize in the first edition of the Europe Theatre Prize.

-As a politician, she was a member of the PASOK and the Hellenic Parliament.
-In October 1981, Mercouri became the first female Minister of Culture and Sports.
-She was the longest-lived Minister of Culture in Greece - serving during the years 1981-89 and 1993 till her death in 1994, in all PASOK governments.
+Mercouri was a member of the Hellenic Parliament, elected as a representative of PASOK.
+In October 1981, she became the first female Minister of Culture and Sports.
+She has the longest tenure of any of Greece's Ministers of Culture, having served from 1981 to 1989, and then from 1993 until her death in 1994, during PASOK governments.
+Mercouri's political activism included her long campaign for the return of the Parthenon Marbles.
+One of her greatest achievements was the establishment of the European Capitals of Culture, with Athens chosen as the first capital in 1985.

-Biography

-Family
+Early life and education

-The Mercouri's were a prominent Greek family from Argolida.
-Its members had fought in the revolution of 1821.
+The Mercouri family were an Arvanite family from Argolida who settled in Athens.
+Its members had fought in the Greek war of independence of 1821.
 Melina's grandfather, Spyridon Mercouris, had served for many years as mayor of Athens.
 Her father, Stamatis Mercouris, was an officer of the cavalry and served as a member of parliament and minister (People's Party, National Radical Party), and for many years he participated in the administration of the Panathinaikos team.
-During the Axis occupation of Greece, Stamatis Mercouris founded the resistance organisation called 'Radical Organisation' in January 1942.
+During the Axis occupation of Greece, Stamatis Mercouris founded the resistance organisation Rizospastiki Organosis ("Radical Organisation") in January 1942.

-Her mother, Irene Lappa, was the sister of Admiral Pyrros Lappa, who served as Chief of the Naval Staff, Secretary General of the Olympic Games Committee and Chief of the Military House of King Paul.

-Her uncle, George S. Mercouris, held extreme right-wing political views.
+Melina's mother, Irene Lappa, was the sister of Admiral Pyrros Lappas, who served as Chief of the Naval Staff, Secretary General of the Olympic Games Committee, and Chief of the Military House of King Paul.
+Melina's uncle, George S. Mercouris, held extreme right-wing political views.
 He was a founder of the Greek National Socialist Party and a governor of the National Bank during the occupation.
 This so angered the Mercouri family that they refused to attend his funeral in 1943.

-Education

 In September 1938, she was accepted at the Drama School of the National Theatre with fellow students including Despo Diamantidou and Alexis Damianos.